amplience/dc-demostore-core/README.md

 Once ran, you will be provided with your own specific value for the `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` environment variable to replace in both your `.env.local` file and in your Vercel deployment environment variable.

+> Notes:
+>
-> Note: If you ever need to revert, simply run the `cleanup` command.
+> -   If you ever need to revert, simply run the `cleanup` command.
+> -   If you choose not to supply Algolia credentials they will be omitted from this value.

 ## Change dc-demostore-core Config / Point to your account